Axia-Tech/AXIA-wiki/docs/general/claims.md

 #### Claiming your SOLAR with MyCrypto

-The AXIASolar-JS [Claims app][] helps you sign a message from MyCrypto.
+The AXIACoin-JS [Claims app][] helps you sign a message from MyCrypto.
 MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics, and AXIA signer.

-Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIASolar-JS Apps.
+Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIACoin-JS Apps.
 Select the account you would like to claim the SOLAR into and click the blue "Continue" button to proceed.
 Your screen should look something like this: